triton1846/symphogen/testing.md

 }
 ```
 The `TestCategory.RequiresSelfhostedWindowsAgent` attribute is used to indicate that the test requires a self-hosted Windows agent to run.
+This is important for tests that interact with the UI or require a specific Windows environment.
+Running the test in a headless environment will fail - e.g. in Azure DevOps Pipelines.

 > [!CAUTION]
 > Defining tests with async Task will result in: